JohnPetere/Android-Mileage-Tracker-App/README.md

 # Android Mileage Tracker

 > I created this app in my Android class at nait.
 I'm working on adding firebase, a better UI, Downloadable JSON file, I hope to have a much better polished version!
+Check out the orginal version in the different branches

 ## TO DO
  - [ ] Go through code, again